nestybox/sysbox/docs/user-guide/dind.md

 This is useful for Docker sandboxing, testing, and CI/CD use cases.

-Moreover, it's fast and very efficient: the inner Docker uses its fast overlay2 storage driver, and Sysbox has a [feature](images.md#inner-docker-image-sharing) that significantly reduces the storage overhead of the inner containers.

 ## Installing Docker inside the Container

 The easiest way is to use a system container image that has Docker preinstalled in it.

 You can find a few such images in the [Nestybox DockerHub repo](https://hub.docker.com/r/nestybox).
-The Dockerfiles for the images are [here](../../dockerfiles).
+The Dockerfiles for the images are [here](../../sys-container/dockerfiles).

 Alternatively, you can always deploy a baseline system container image (e.g., ubuntu or alpine) and install Docker in it just as you would on a physical host